R-loop: R-loops in vivo

 The potential for R-loops to serve as replication primers was demonstrated in 1980.
 In 1994, R-loops were demonstrated to be present in vivo through analysis of plasmids isolated from E. coli mutants carrying mutations in topoisomerase.
-This discovery of endogenous R-loops, in conjunction with rapid advances in genetic sequencing technologies, inspired a blossoming of R-loop research in the early 2000's that continues to this day.
+This discovery of endogenous R-loops, in conjunction with rapid advances in genetic sequencing technologies, inspired a blossoming of R-loop research in the early 2000s that continues to this day.

 Regulation of R-loop formation and resolution

+More than 50 proteins that appear to influence R-loop accumulation, and while many of them are believed to contribute by sequestering or processing newly transcribed RNA to prevent re-annealing to the template, mechanisms of R-loop interaction for many of these proteins remain to be determined.

+There are three main classes of enzyme that can remove RNA that becomes trapped in the duplex within an R-loop.
 RNaseH enzymes are the primary proteins responsible for the dissolution of R-loops, acting to degrade the RNA moiety in order to allow the two complementary DNA strands to anneal.
-Research over the past decade has identified more than 50 proteins that appear to influence R-loop accumulation, and while many of them are believed to contribute by sequestering or processing newly transcribed RNA to prevent re-annealing to the template, mechanisms of R-loop interaction for many of these proteins remain to be determined.
+Alternatively, helicases act to unwind the RNA:DNA duplex so that RNA is released.
+Senataxin is one helicase that can move along ssRNA, and appears to be necessary for preventing R-loop formation at transcription pause sites.
+The third enzyme class capable of removing R-loops are branchpoint translocases such as FANCM, SMARCAL1 and ZRANB3 in humans or RecG in bacteria.
+Branchpoint translocases act on the double-stranded DNA adjacent to the DNA:RNA hybrid.
+By pushing at the branchpoint, they act to "zip up" the DNA and expel the trapped RNA.
+This makes branchpoint translocases efficient at removing both RNA and proteins that are bound to the R-loop structure.
+Branchpoint translocases may work together with RNaseH and helicases on some types of R-loops that occur at challenging structures.

 Roles of R-loops in genetic regulation

 R-loop formation is a key step in immunoglobulin class switching, a process that allows activated B cells to modulate antibody production.
 They also appear to play a role in protecting some active promoters from methylation.
 The presence of R-loops can also inhibit transcription.
-Additionally, R-loop formation appears to be associated with “open” chromatin, characteristic of actively transcribed regions.
+Additionally, R-loop formation appears to be associated with "open" chromatin, characteristic of actively transcribed regions.